milelo/smbee/smbee/consumables.md

 A prepared syringe with dispensing needle.<BR><BR>Using a small 1ml syringe minimizes force is required to dispense to the paste.<BR><BR>For applying the paste to the PCB, I've found a 22G dispensing needle gives the best results. | ![prepared syringe](assets/prepared syringe.jpg){:width="400px"}

-## Choosing solder paste and solder wire
+## Choosing solder paste

 The choice of solder paste is critical for ease of use and final results, there are many formulations so you need to be careful when choosing one.
-If you purchase lead-free solder wire at reputable hobby outlets it will typically have suitable properties for this application but the choice of wire thickness and reel size will be limited.
-You will probably have purchase the paste from commercial suppliers, they also offer a wide range of solder wire diameters, real sizes and formulations but given the available choices, you need to know what to buy.
+Unlike solder wire, hobby suppliers of electronic components don't usually stock solder paste, you will probably have purchase the paste from industrial suppliers, who offer a vast range of (unsuitable) options so you need to know what to buy.

-Choose solder-paste and solder-wire with the following properties:
+Choose solder-paste (like solder-wire if you need it) with the following properties:

 * Lead-free for low toxicity and [RoHS]{:target="rohs"}
 compliance.